AUTHORS

 John J. Lennon

-An incarcerated journalist and contributing editor at Esquire, John J. Lennon's work has appeared in the New York Times Magazine, The Washington Post Magazine, The New York Review of Books, The Atlantic, Sports Illustrated, New York Magazine, and the 2019 Best American Magazine Writing.
-He was a finalist for the National Magazine Award in feature writing.
+Incarcerated journalist and contributing editor at Esquire, John J. Lennon has written for The New York Times Magazine, The Washington Post Magazine, The New York Review of Books, The Atlantic, Sports Illustrated, and New York magazine, and has been featured in The Best American Magazine Writing 2019.
+He was a finalist for the National Magazine Award in Feature Writing.

 Marcus J. Moore

-Journalist, music critic, and Senior Editor for Bandcamp Daily, Moore’s writing has been featured in The New York Times, The Atlantic, The Washington Post, Rolling Stone, Billboard, The Nation, NPR, and Pitchfork.
+Music journalist, author, and professor Marcus J. Moore has written for The New York Times, The Atlantic, The Washington Post, Rolling Stone, Billboard, The Nation, NPR, and Pitchfork.

 Published: